 - Accessories can help — For extra protection wear a hat with a wide brim, long sleeves or pants to hide your skin from the sun.
-Also try carrying an umbrella; my mom carries an umbrella rain or shine.
+Also try carrying an umbrella for more protection, rain or shine.

 - Don’t forget about your eyes — Your eyelids have very thin skin.
 Therefore, sunglasses become imperative.
 They don’t have to be expensive or fancy.
-The key is making sure they absorb UV rays 99 to 100 percent of the time.
+The key is making sure they absorb UV rays 99 to 100% of the time.

 - Insects and SPF — Bug spray can weaken the SPF of your sunscreen.
 Therefore, if you are going to keep the mosquitoes away while playing in the sun, use a higher SPF.